Colonial Day

 "Colonial Day" is the eleventh episode of the reimagined Battlestar Galactica television series.

-In the episode, Tom Zarek seeks to become Vice President, but President Laura Roslin thwarts him by nominating the popular scientist Gaius Baltar, who ultimately wins.
+In the episode, Tom Zarek seeks to become vice president, but President Laura Roslin thwarts him by nominating the popular scientist Gaius Baltar, who ultimately wins.
 A possible presidential assassin is captured but cannot be linked to Zarek.
 On Caprica, Helo discovers that Caprica-Boomer is a Cylon.

 Plot

-President Roslin reconstitutes the Quorum of Twelve, a representative body within the Colonial government.
-Tom Zarek, who had called for Roslin's resignation, is nominated to fill the vacant role of Vice President.
+President Laura Roslin reconstitutes the Quorum of Twelve, a representative body within the Colonial government where each of the twelve colonies has one representative.
+Tom Zarek, who called for Roslin's resignation and orchestrated a prison riot in "Bastille Day", is selected to represent the colony of Sagittaron, and Gaius Baltar is selected to represent Caprica.

+At the first Quorum meeting, Zarek is nominated to fill the vacant role of vice president, who would replace Roslin if something happens to her.
 Worried that Zarek may try to assassinate her if he wins, Roslin initially drafts her friend and confidante Wallace Gray to run against Zarek.
-After Gray proves uncharismatic, she pushes him aside in favor of Gaius Baltar.
+After Gray proves uncharismatic, she pushes him aside in favor of Baltar.

 Apollo and Starbuck arrest a man named Valance who has smuggled a handgun aboard Cloud Nine, the ship where the Quorum meeting is being held.
 They suspect that he may have ties to Zarek but find him dead in his holding cell in an apparent suicide.

 Baltar wins the election.
 Zarek warns Roslin he will be back during the presidential election in six months and claims he did not kill Valance.

 On Caprica, Helo and Boomer prepare to hijack a Cylon ship to escape the planet when he sees another Number Eight copy that looks just like Boomer.
 Realizing that she, too, is a humanoid Cylon, he flees.